flhuihui1001/Big-data-Hadoop-and-spark/README.md

 ## Github Classroom

-We will be using [Github Clasroom](http://clasroom.github.com) for assignments.
+You will be using [Github Clasroom](http://clasroom.github.com) for assignments.
 By using *git* and *Github* you will learn how to use this tool which is very useful for version control and should be a part of your analytics workflow.
 Also, I created a private repository for this course and that way your information remains private.
 The way it works is that by accepting the invitation to the Github Classroom that you received in your email, you will create a private repository within your Github account that is based on the repository for the problem set.
 Once this private repository is created in your Github account, you will be able to clone it to either your local machine as well as your cluster, and make changes to files, and submit your assignments via this way.

 ## Setting up GitHub

-Before we begin using git and Github, you will need to create a Github account if you don't already have one.
-Once you create your account, you will need to upload the **public ssh key** that we created for accessing the AWS resources.
-By adding your public ssh key to your Github account, you will be able to push back to the repository.
+Before you begin using git and Github, you will need to create a Github account if you don't already have one.
+Once you create your account, you will need to upload the **public ssh key** that you created for accessing your AWS resources.
+By adding your public ssh key to your Github account, you will be able to push changes back to the repository without having to logig to GitHub.

 * Login to your GitHub account and go to "Settings"
 * In the "Settings" area, select "SSH and GPG keys"
 * Click on "New SSH key"
 * Create a title for your key (the name is whatever you want - just as in AWS)
 * Copy the contents of your `id_rsa.pub` file into the "Key" box
-* Once you do this, you can test that your ssh key work with GitHub by opening a Terminal and typing `ssh -T git@github.com`.
-If you are successful, you will see a meesage like this:
+* Once you do this, you can test that your ssh key works with GitHub by opening a Terminal and typing `ssh -T git@github.com`.
+If you are successful, you will see a message like this:

 ```bash
 ➜  ~ ssh -T git@github.com